flyteorg/flyte/rsts/deployment/cluster_config/general.rst

 #.
 Domain

-Default values for all and per-domain attributes may be specified in the FlyteAdmin config as documented in the :ref:`config_resource_types`.
+Default values for all and per-domain attributes may be specified in the FlyteAdmin config as documented in the :std:doc:`concepts/customizable_resources`.

 Example
 =======